kentjx/8-Week-SQL-Challenge/Case-Study #1 - Danny-Diner/Danny-Diner.md

-  ---- 1. What is the total amount each customer spent at the restaurant?--
+  1. What is the total amount each customer spent at the restaurant?

   ```sql
   SELECT s.customer_id, SUM(m.price) AS Total_Spent